ContactTexas Longhorn Aquatics 1900 Red River Street Austin, Texas 78712 Phone- (512) 471-7703 Fax- (512) 471-0598

 Christian’s passion is swimming and he can’t wait to help more swimmers improve and enjoy their swimming experience!

-Diving, and TXLA Membership Manager
+Assistant Dive Coach and Membership Manager